woestreich/cachalot_seasonal/README.md

 # cachalot_seasonal

-Data and code for Oestreich et al. (in prep): "Acoustic evidence for seasonal resource-tracking migration by a top predator of the deep pelagic"
+Data and code for Oestreich et al.: "Acoustic evidence for seasonal resource-tracking migration by a top predator of the deep sea"

 This project identifies and analyzes cachalot (sperm whale; Physeter macrocephalus) echolocation clicks found in 7+ years of near continuous recording from the Monterey Bay Aquarium Research Institute (MBARI) MARS hydrophone.